-Procurement should be managed in an open and transparent manner, compliant with procurement and other relevant law, to ensure there is no discrimination against or in favour of any provider.
-Procurement processes should be conducted in a manner that does not constitute anti-competitive behaviour - which is against the interest of patients and the public.
+Procurement should be managed in an open and transparent manner, compliant with procurement and other relevant law.
+Procurement processes should be conducted in the best interest of patients.

 Those involved in procurement exercises, including those that are authorised to procure works/raise orders (e.g. tenders) for and on behalf of the Trust should keep records that show a clear audit trail of how conflicts of interest have been identified and managed as part of procurement processes.
 At every evaluation stage of procurement, steps should be taken to identify and manage conflicts of interest to ensure and protect the integrity of the process; this will be achieved via the use of the Trust Standing Instruction Waiver Form and during any evaluation stage, the individual managing the procurement process will ensure that any conflict of interest has been noted and logged accordingly; this information will also be published on the Trusts website.